S0c5/evilKeyboard/README.md

 ## how to ?

-only you need some tools for flash your arduino one with the necesary firmware for make it like a HID keyboard.
+only you need some tools to flash your arduino one with the necesary firmware to make it works like a HID keyboard.

-###requeriments:
+### Requeriments:

 **Hardware**: